iDevicesInc/SweetBlue/README.md

     }
     ```

-  4. If building with JAR, add the following to `dependencies`:
+  4. Else if building with JAR, add the following to `dependencies`:

     ```gradle
     dependencies {